aswanabidin/tukang-commit/README.md

 Besides programming, I also like to do User Interface Design and usually do Illustrator Design.
 You can visit my UI portofolio [here](https://dribbble.com/aswanabidin) and my Illustrator Design portofolio [here](https://www.behance.net/aswanabidin).

 I graduated with a BS in Computer Science from [Telkom University Bandung](https://telkomuniversity.ac.id/en/) in 2018.
+During college I did a lot of activities for improve my soft skill by participating in various organizations to train my leadership and responsibilities in a job.
+In addition, I am also active as a Multimedia Lab Assistant wwho has the responsibility of handling 2D, 3D, Animation, Motion Graphics and UI Design learning research.

 Before graduation celebration, I have been accepted to first work at an IT Consulting Company in Jakarta, Indonesia as an Android Developer.
 This is my first experience after graduated.

 **Talking about Personal Stuffs:**